 - Punitive damages are intended to punish the defendant for intentional or outrageous conduct

-Punitive damages aren’t usually awarded in personal injury cases.
-In California, punitive damages are only available in cases involving malice, oppression, or fraud.
+Punitive damages are not usually awarded in personal injury cases.
+In Montana, punitive damages are only available in cases involving fraud and/or actual malice.

 Dr. Kirk E. Weber, who practices at Big Sky Medical Center and routinely sees injured skiers in the emergency room, has some tips to keep in mind next time you go skiing:

 - Get a good helmet that fits and wear it at all times when skiing.

 - Well-functioning bindings go a long way to preventing knee injuries.
 Make sure yours are working well and at the lowest setting possible during normal skiing activity.